-Peter Rowe, is a accredited guide and has lived in the outback of South Australia for most of this life.
-He has that typical friendly easy going nature of outback people and have always got time for a yarn and a good laugh.
+Bruce Ross is an accredited guide and has lived in rural Australia, including, the outback of South Australia, for most of his life.
+He has that typical friendly, easy-going nature of outback people and has always got time for a good yarn and a laugh.

-Peter spends a lot of this spare time exploring and photographing the desert environment around Coober Pedy and outback South Australia.
-He is not only interested in the spectacular desert scenery, but also its flora and fauna.
-The way the land was formed, the history of the early explorers and the arid land pastoral industry.
+Bruce spends a lot of his spare time exploring the desert environment around Coober Pedy and outback South Australia.
+He is not only interested in the spectacular desert scenery, but also the way the land was formed, the history of the early explorers, and the arid land pastoral industry.

-Peter easy nature, extensive bush travel experiences, work and love of the outback makes him ideal guides to inform visitors about this harsh though beautiful area.
+Bruce’s easy nature, extensive bush travel experiences, work, and love of the outback make him the ideal guide to inform visitors about this harsh though beautiful area.